-- SPICE provides a great deal of space geometry computational capability-end users need not invent this themselves - SPICE software is very well tested and extensively used; bugs are rarely found - Having proven, extensive and reusable means for producing and using ancillary data can reduce cost and risk, and can help scientists and engineers achieve more substantive, accurate and timely results - Many scientists and engineers around the world are already familiar with SPICE; it is truly multi-mission - SPICE is free to individual users - No ITAR restrictions, no licensing - SPICE is the NASA-preferred archive mechanism
+- Provides lots of geometry computational capability - Software is very well tested, works on many computing environments, and is always 100% backwards compatible - Data formats are unchanging - Having proven, extensive and reusable means for producing and using ancillary data can reduce cost and risk, and can help scientists and engineers achieve more substantive, accurate and timely results - Many scientists and engineers around the world are already familiar with SPICE; it is truly multi-mission - No U. S. ITAR restrictions; no licensing - SPICE is the NASA-preferred geometry computation and archive mechanism - SPICE components are free for all users; see details later on in this presentation